rorywalsh/p5.Csound/docs/examples/sequencer.md

 }
 ```

 The Csound code begins by creating 8 function tables of `numBeats` size.
 These correspond to each horizontal track you see in the sequencer.
 The next section of code creates a simple User Defined Opcode (UDO) that tests if a cell is enabled.
 If so it will trigger instrument 2 to play.
-Instrument 2 is a simple sinewave synth, with an exponential envelop and random panning.
+The UDO is recursive.
+Every time it is called it will in turn call itself 8 times, once for each table.
+Instrument 2 is a simple sine wave synth, with an exponential envelop and random panning.
 The synth also outputs a signal to the main reverb instrument which is always running in the background.

 Instrument 1 is the main sequencer instrument and it is running from the moment the sketch loads.
 The first thing it does is create a table of note values.
 In this instance, each note is a successive harmonic from the natural harmonic series.
 It uses a metro to time the events.
 The BPM comes from the BPM slider, which when moved sends BPM values to a channel called `"BPM"`.
 On each beat, the index of each table is queried using the `triggerIfHitEnabled` opcode.
-If a cell is enabled a note it played.
+If a cell is enabled a note is played.

 User interaction with the grid is handled via the `mousePressed()` function.